Perubólica: Peruvian dominance

 The Peruvian networks were seen as an alternative to the Inravisión channels: its programming was more advanced than Colombia, much like other networks available.
 Four channels stood out: Frecuencia Latina, América Televisión, Panamericana Televisión and Red Global.
 The most successful programs were a mix of Peruvian productions and foreign series which would often take longer for the existing channels to obtain.
 Each channel was known for its line of programming: Panamericana was known for Nubeluz (which even spawned a Colombian dalina, Xiomara "Xiomy" Xibile), original comedy series and the Televisa kids' telenovela Carrusel.
 At noontime, it aired Aló Gisela with Gisela Valcárcel, which eventually made it to RCN's Yo soy Betty, la fea as a guest star.
 América was known for Karina y Timoteo, a children's program which aired Japanese anime, well as first-run Mexican telenovelas not yet broadcast in Colombia and Laura en América, which kickstarted Laura Bozzo's path to stardom.
 Frecuencia Latina (previously Frecuencia 2) was known for feature films (in an initial phase) and later, following a restructuring, cartoons, TV series and talk shows (including Magaly Medina's show before she moved to ATV).
 Its most popular programs in Colombia's shadow audience were Torbellino and Pataclaun in the late 90s.
-Global was the least relevant; in the 1990s, when the Perubólicas were at their height, it mainly aired old cartoons and animes.
+Global was the least relevant; in the 1990s, when the Perubólicas were at their height, it mainly aired old cartoons and anime.

 Universal coverage of the Inravisión networks, the regional channels and the two new private networks left a few areas without reception of local channels, resorting to satellite systems.
 In areas where no national channels were available, such as Potreritos in Junín, less than one hour away from Bogotá, information on basic Colombian news was receivable only by radio.
 Even in the Urban area of Junín, locals had to pay for the satellite signals of Canal 1 and Canal A. In 1998, both DirecTV and Sky started broadcasting, enabling reliable nationwide reception of the national channels.
 In some cases, in order to receive the national channels, especially using the new digital operators, the user would have to cancel the subscription to the shadow system and pay for a monthly subscription of one of the providers.
 The general consensus over the preference for Peruvian networks in the 1990s was the quality of its reception.